Subscribe to the City of Stories newsletter

 By subscribing you will be added to our Newsletter mailing list.

-One of the most popular haunts in Norwich, The Playhouse Bar is known for its great drinks, lovely outdoor seating and welcoming atmosphere.
-Serving real ales from local breweries, and with a speak-easy snug, art exhibitions and contemporary music, it’s a guaranteed great night out.
+One of the most popular haunts in Norwich, especially for students, The Playhouse Bar is known for its great drinks, lovely outdoor seating, and creative decor.
+They serve real ales from local breweries, have art draped from floor to ceiling (literally – look up when you’re in there), and there’s a great vibe all-round.
+It’s a guaranteed great night out.

 Close to the Cathedral and the Norwich Market, The Wildman is a perfectly placed watering hole for explorers of the city.
 With carefully crafted cocktails, coffees, and soul music in the evenings, you could almost spend a whole day here drinking, snacking and relaxing.

-Our top pick for the best ambient music (we’re talking absolute classics such as the Spice Girls and TLC), The Wallow is also a haven for wine lovers.
-With over 50 wines from a variety of countries and regions, there’s something for everyone.
+Our top pick for the best ambient music (we’re talking absolute classics from the 1980’s onwards), The Wallow is also a haven for wine lovers.
+With over 50 wines from over 40 distinct varieties, their collection is made from an array of countries and regions, leaving something to be found for every palate.